Documents & Organization

 SVG Import & Paste

-In OmniGraffle 7 we’ve added the ability to import: paste SVG code or files directly onto your canvas.
+We’ve added the ability to import even more: paste SVG code or files directly onto your canvas.

 Layers can be used to organize each canvas, absolutely, but they’re also used to provide depth, law and order, and more.

-Your Graffle documents can be in any scale.
-Use it plan an entire estate, but still be able to print it on a normal sheet of paper.
+Create Graffle documents at any scale.
+Use it to plan an entire estate and still print it on a sheet of paper.

 Use the Selection Tool to select one, two, or many different objects on your canvas.
-You can click and drag to select many, or click while holding Shift or Command.
-Double-click to add or edit text on an object.
+You can select multiple objects on the Mac by clicking and dragging.
+On iOS, keep one object selected and then tap a few more.
+Double-click or -tap to add or edit text on an object.